OwinoKevine/glowup-app/README.md

 Add pagination or infinite scrolling.

-Deploy app to GitHub Pages or Netlify.
+Deploy app to GitHub Pages.

 # License
 This project is open-source and free to use under the MIT License.